MintTee/Stockpile/Documentation.md

 | `size` | Number of slots in this inventory.
 27 for a single chest, 54 for a double, 27 for most modded. |
 | `slots` | Sparse map: **only occupied slots** appear. `slot_index → { [item_id] = qty }`. |

-**Why nested?** A single slot can only ever hold one item type in vanilla Minecraft.
-The inner table always has exactly one key.
-The nesting exists so modded slots that hold multiple items can be supported in a future version.

 ### Inventory groups

 Groups are a **client-side** concept.
 The server has no idea what a group is.
 When the client calls `move_item(group_a, group_b)`, it expands each group into a flat list of inventory names before sending the message.